monkeyzxr/Apache-Spark-on-Yelp-Dataset/README.md

 # Apache-Spark-on-Yelp-Dataset
-Big data Management Analytics and Management - 2
+Big data Analytics and Management - 2

 Created by Xiangru Zhou